Brylian Aldama

-Brylian Negietha Dwiki Aldama or better known as Brylian Aldama (born 23 February 2002) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Persebaya Surabaya.
+Brylian Negietha Dwiki Aldama (born 23 February 2002) is an Indonesian professional footballer who plays as a midfielder.

 Youth career

 Brylian Aldama launched his footballing career in his hometown of Surabaya through the youth system of Persebaya.
 After playing for several Indonesian national junior teams in different age groups from 2018 to 2020, he attracted top-flight Croatian club HNK Rijeka that recruited him to play for their youth team in the first half of 2021.
 After a few non-league matches, he failed to earn a spot on the roster, leading to a loan spell at NK Pomorac 1921, which plays in the third-tier of Croatian football.
 He played several matches for Pomorac's junior team and even scored goals for them but injuries blocked his progression.

 Club career

 Persebaya Surabaya

 In 2022, Aldama moved back to Indonesia and signed for the senior team of his childhood club Persebaya Surabaya on 29 April 2022 to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persikabo 1973 at the Pakansari Stadium, Cibinong.

+He scored his first league goal for the club on 29 March 2023, scored the winning goal in a 2–1 against PSIS Semarang.